ansible/ansible-rulebook/docs/actions.rst

           fact:
             j: 1

-Example, using data saved with assignment in multiple condition
+Example, using data saved with assignment in multiple condition:

 .. code-block:: yaml